AscendingPassage.com HOME PAGE.

 miles away, is the Winter Palace Hotel, a hasty modern production which has

-grown on the border of the Nile during the past year: a colossal
+grown on the border of the Nile during the past year.
+It is a colossal

-hotel, obviously sham, made of plaster and mud, on a framework of
+Egyptian temple, obviously sham, made of plaster and mud on a framework of

 iron.
-Twice or three times as high as the admirable Pharaonic Temple,
+Twice or three times as high as the admirable genuine Pharaonic Temple,

-its impudent facade rises there, painted a dirty yellow.
+its impudent facade rises, painted a dirty yellow.

 One such